tariqdaouda/pyGeno/README.rst

 Importing whole genomes is a demanding process that take more than an hour and requires (according to tests) at least 3GB of memory.
 Depending on your configuration, more might be required.

-That being said importating a data wrap is a one time operation and once the importation is complete the datawrap can be discarded without consequences.
+That being said importing a data wrap is a one time operation and once the importation is complete the datawrap can be discarded without consequences.

 The bootstrap module also has some handy functions for importing built-in packages.